digitalrebar/provision/doc/high-availability.rst

 The Initially Passive Nodes
 ===========================

-Perform the same installation steps you used for the initally active node, but add one extra line to the /etc/systemd/system/dr-provision.service.d/20-ha.conf file::
+Perform the same installation steps you used for the initially active node, but add one extra line to the /etc/systemd/system/dr-provision.service.d/20-ha.conf file::

     Environment=RS_HA_PASSIVE=true